ShinsukeMori/kagami/README.md

-# kagami
+# Kagami
 Japanese input method (client and server)

-We will soon upload a server with a model and a client for Emacs.
+We will soon upload a client for Emacs and a server with a model.

 Reference